 Mapping Geo Data¶

 Bokeh has started adding support for working with Geographical data.
 There are a number of powerful features already available, but we still have more to add.
-Please tell us your use cases through the Discourse or on github so that we can continue to build out these features to meet your needs.
+Please tell use your use cases through the mailing list or on github so that we can continue to build out these features to meet your needs.

 GeoJSON is a popular open standard for representing geographical features with JSON.
 It describes points, lines and polygons (called Patches in Bokeh) as a collection of features.
 Each feature can also have a set of properties.